Feb 11, 2021 - Health + Traits

 Taking Action

 Beyond the respiratory symptoms, AATD can also damage the liver.
 Claudia learned from her doctor that her liver levels were high.
-It was a surprise to her, so now her liver function is regularly checked.
+It surprised her, so now her liver function is regularly checked.

 She’s under the care of a liver specialist and a pulmonologist at the University of Washington.
 They are monitoring her levels.
-Claudia takes vitamins to keep her immune system up, and doctors prescribed medication to help prevent infections in her lungs and bronchial tubes.
+Claudia takes vitamins to keep her immune system up.
+Doctors also prescribe medication to help prevent infections in her lungs and bronchial tubes.
 She takes care of herself.

-Using resources from Alpha-1 Foundation, she has identified two AATD specialists, one in Portland, Oregon, and the other in Sacramento, CA. Claudia is also in the process of trying to get her kids and grandkids tested to help potentially save them the years of struggling that she had to endure.
+Using resources from the Alpha-1 Foundation, she has identified two AATD specialists, one in Portland.
+She found another in Sacramento.
+Claudia is also trying to get her kids and grandkids tested.
+She wants to help potentially save them from the years of struggling she had to endure.

 But for her 23andMe report, she said, “I would never have discovered this.”

-*The 23andMe PGS test uses qualitative genotyping to detect select clinically relevant variants in the genomic DNA of adults from saliva for the purpose of reporting and interpreting genetic health risks.
+*The 23andMe PGS test uses qualitative genotyping to detect select clinically relevant variants in the genomic DNA of adults from saliva to report and interpret genetic health risks.
 It is not intended to diagnose any disease.
 Your ethnicity may affect the relevance of each report and how your genetic health risk results are interpreted.
-Each genetic health risk report describes if a person has variants associated with a higher risk of developing a disease, but does not describe a person’s overall risk of developing the disease.
-The test is not intended to tell you anything about your current state of health, or to be used to make medical decisions, including whether or not you should take a medication, how much of a medication you should take, or determine any treatment.
-The Alpha-1 Antitrypsin (AAT) Deficiency genetic health risk report is indicated for reporting of the PI*Z and PI*S variants in the SERPINA1 gene and describes if a person has variants associated with AAT deficiency and a higher risk for lung and liver disease.
+Each genetic health risk report describes if a person has variants associated with a higher risk of developing a disease but does not describe a person’s overall risk of developing the disease.
+The test is not intended to tell you anything about your current state of health or to be used to make medical decisions, including whether or not you should take a medication, how much of a medication you should take, or determine any treatment.
+The Alpha-1 Antitrypsin (AAT) Deficiency genetic health risk report is indicated for reporting the PI*Z and PI*S variants in the SERPINA1 gene and describes if a person has variants associated with AAT deficiency and a higher risk for lung and liver disease.
 The variants included in this report are most common and best studied in people of European descent.

 Stay in the know.